 - Wear the volunteer shirt (NPS green or HCWHA navy) and nametag provided by the National Park Service with a pair of nice slacks in khaki, brown, black or grey.
 Clothing should be clean and neat.
 Closed shoes of any type are appropriate. - Arrive early enough before their shift begins to get things ready for the day.
 See Opening & Closing Procedures.
 For those serving on second shifts, allow a few minutes before your shift to exchange information with the early shift volunteer. - Become familiar with the materials from the Heritage Area's historic sites, and nearby restaurants and lodging.
 Material in the Volunteer Reference Book will be helpful in this endeavor.
 The Visitor Guides from each county will also be fine resources. - Learn about the Newcomer House, especially as it pertains to the Heritage Area theme of "On the Homefront." - Greet incoming visitors. - Answer their questions to the best of your ability.
 There is a computer in the office area to aid in finding information.
-Please use the printer only for materials to be given to visitors. - Engage the visitors in on-topic discussion, if it seems appropriate. - As much as possible, make sure every visitor or group of visitors receives the HCWHA brochure.
+Please use the printer only for materials to be given to visitors. - Engage the visitors in on-topic discussion if it seems appropriate. - As much as possible, make sure every visitor or group of visitors receives the HCWHA brochure.
 If possible, also get them to sign the guest book. - Keep a tally of the number of visitors each day in the Log Book. - Provide directions to the main Visitor Center and answer battlefield questions as you are able, because more often than not, visitors believe they have arrived at the main Visitor Center for the Antietam National Battlefield. - Keep brochure pockets on the exhibit panels stocked.
 Please contact the Newcomer House Manager when supplies are running low.
 The quickest way is by email or phone. - Replenish brochures in each county's information rack.
-Again, contact the Newcomer House Manager when brochures need to be reordered. - Feel free to make suggestions to the Newcomer House Manager on ways to improve the guest experience, or with ideas for programming at the house.
+Again, contact the Newcomer House Manager when brochures need to be reordered.
+There is a brochure rack on the side of the wayside panel closest to the front porch.
+Please keep that stocked, too. - Feel free to make suggestions to the Newcomer House Manager on ways to improve the guest experience, or with ideas for programming at the house.